azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 If you've come interested in my isometric conversion of the module, [check out my previous post on the subject last year](/embracing-isometric-roll20/).
 The two most important tips are that you can convert top downmaps to isometric with a two-step transformation in a picture editor and that you should check out [Epic Isometric](https://www.patreon.com/epicisometric/overview) as a way to introduce a consistent visual style to your game.
 As it's a derivative work of art and game assets from all over, I'll just say I made it intended for personal use.
 I encourage folks to support the hobby by buying art packs from artists like [Mike Schley](https://prints.mikeschley.com/p1010232766) and [Epic Isometric](https://www.patreon.com/epicisometric/overview).
 The Roll20 and DndBeyond content packs for Tomb of Annihilation are both awesome.

-## Conclusion up Front
+## TL/DR my take up front

 This is my favorite published adventure so far in 5th edition.
 It has it's weaknesses, but the immersive setting and high adventure combined with easy customization make for a fun time for many varieties of gaming groups.
+Read below for my pros, cons, and modifications for my table.

 ## Why I love this adventure

-### It has a series of sandbox maps to explore in a non-linear way
+### TOA is a series of non-linear sandbox stages

 The game is divided up into 5 chapters each representing a different non-linear section of the story.
 Chapter 1 focuses on a port city that can be explored in any order.
-Chapter 2 is large jungle map with dozens of games worth of content to explore.
+Chapter 2 is large jungle map with dozens of sittings worth of content to explore.
 Chapter 3 switches into a similar non-liear exploration of lost ruin with multiple factions racing to solve ... well I'm not there yet in my game so we'll keep the spoilers to the first two chapters.

 ### Nostalgia with flexibility

 TOA is an homage to 1st edition D&D down to it's close namesake the [Tomb of Horrors](https://en.wikipedia.org/wiki/Tomb_of_Horrors), hexcrawl style open world exploration, and expectation of high player death.
 There is even an optional rule for a "Meat Grinder" difficulty setting.
-All of this tingles the current set of nostalgia of the old school revival without locking GMs out of any innovations or story driven possibilities of more modern games.
+All of this tickles the current nostalgic desire for old school revival in RPGs without locking GMs out of any innovations or story driven possibilities of more modern games.

 TOA is still flexible enough to suit most styles of play.
 Surveys of dozens of games in Facebook groups of GMs running show a high variance of actual player death, which I see as a victory of flexibility to the preferred style of play for different groups.
-I've been able to pick and choose ideas from these online communities of GMs running TOA and mix them in easily to the broad sandbox style without disrupting or distracting the flow of the game.
+I've been able to pick and choose ideas from these online communities of GMs running the module and mix them in easily to the broad sandbox style without disrupting or distracting the flow of the game.
 Here are a few great ideas inspired/taken from others (sources hard to direct link to)

+{% include image.html url="posts/2019-10-04-toar-g21.jpg" description="Game 21" caption="Game 21: Fighting a Macawbear in Nangalore" %}

 * The dreaded Macawbear (it's an owl bear with macaw plumage)
 * The Aldani rap battle: From Facebook: the lobster people of the aldani basin only negotiate in rhyming rap duels